 Every Winthrop employee and student receives one ID card for free.
 A $10 replacement fee will be charged for subsequent lost or stolen cards.
 Damaged or defective cards are replaced for free if the damaged card is turned in at the time of replacement.

-The Technology Services Office is open Monday through Thursday 8:00am until 7:00pm, Fridays until 6:00pm, so students, faculty, and staff can turn in ID requests, account applications and scantron requests.
-During the summer semester, the Technology Services Office is open Monday through Friday 8:00am until 6:00pm.
+The Technology Services Office is open Monday through Thursday 8:00am until 6:30pm, Fridays until 5:00pm, so students, faculty, and staff can turn in ID requests, account applications and scantron requests.
+During the summer schedule, the Technology Services Office is open Monday through Thursday 8:00am until 5:30pm, Fridays until 5:00pm.

 Administrative Systems & Programming